 One of the more interesting memorial museums in Delhi is the Ghalib ki Haveli, a dilapidated yet still charming 300-year-old structure that was once the home of renowned Urdu poet Mirza Ghalib.

 The museum contains dozens of personal items belonging to the famed poet, as well as letters, manuscripts, and other documents related to his work.
-But it’s not just about his penmanship – the museum also dives into unexpected themes like his favourite hobbies (kiteflying and chess, for example) and his clothes.
+But it’s not just about his penmanship – the museum also dives into unexpected themes like his favorite hobbies (kiteflying and chess, for example) and his clothes.

 A great glimpse into a life of a bygone era, the Ghalib ki Haveli is one of Delhi’s lesser-known museums but it’s definitely worth a visit if you happen to stumble across it while wandering around the densely populated Chandni Chowk area.